 Payment Setup must be complete prior to Cost Reporting or submitting Payment Requests.

 Cost Reporting is the process of reporting cost data for Qualifying Covered Retirees (QCRs) on an approved RDS application.
-Interim cost data may be reported throughout the plan year if the Plan Sponsor has elected an Interim Payment Frequency.
+Interim cost data may be reported throughout the plan year if the Plan Sponsor has elected to submit interim costs and payments.
 Final cost data must be reported for an Annual Payment Frequency and final Reconciliation.

 Federal law requires that cost data is submitted only for the QCRs, corresponding Subsidy Periods, and the Benefit Options in which each QCR is enrolled.